ArifShariar/IPE493-ML-Assignment/README.md

 ## Report and Performance
-Report and performance metrics can be found in the project reposi
+Report and performance metrics can be found in the project repository